I have been living in my car and traveling around the country. I want to share some tips with you so you don't make the same mistakes I did!

-First, there is much more storage space in a car than you even realized when you were only utilizing your car to get you from point A to point B. When you are planning on living in a car for an extended period of time, you really start to notice and take advantage of every nook and cranny the car has to offer.
+First, there is much more storage space in a car than you realized when you were only utilizing your car to get you from point A to point B. When you are planning on living in a car for an extended period of time, you really start to notice and take advantage of every nook and cranny the car has to offer.

-I like to store hygiene items and items I am using frequently in this compartment, including face wash, mouthwash, toothbrush and toothpaste, and medications.
+I like to store hygiene items and items I frequently use in this compartment, including face wash, mouthwash, toothbrush and toothpaste, and medications.
 This also makes it convenient to easily access these items on a whim when driving or as a passenger.

-DIY Car Modifications are a Must!
+DIY Car Modifications Are a Must!

 In addition to utilizing the space your car already offers, making modifications to the car is the best way to customize your car to your comfort level.
 It isn't easy living in such a small space and with such few amenities.
 Everybody has different needs, and the best way to address this is to do some DIY car alterations.

-A Bed with Storage
+A Bed With Storage

-This bed replaced the back seats which were really just a waste of space.
-It wasn't easy to rip the back seats out of our Escape; they aren't ment to be easily taken out like those in a Jeep or Minivan.
+This bed replaced the back seats, which were just a waste of space.
+It wasn't easy to rip the back seats out of our Escape; they aren't meant to be easily taken out like those in a Jeep or Minivan.
 We had to remove MANY bolts.
 We used 2x4s to build the bed frame and a 1/2-inch sheet of plywood for the top, along with six legs to support the bed like a table.

 We also tried using yoga mats and camping pads as a mattress, and although they were not as comfortable as the cushions, they provided a decent amount of comfort and more head room so we didn't clonk our heads on the roof anymore.

-Getting Ready for the Night
+Getting Ready for Nighttime